jedisct1/Simple-Comet-Server/README.markdown

 Starting the engine:

-    SimpleComet.dom_ready()
+    SimpleComet.start()

-Call this function when the DOM is ready.
+You usually want to call this function when the DOM is ready.
 Calls to SimpleComet.subscribe() can be made after or before this one.

 Using Nginx and local sockets